alexarchambault/sbt-notebook/README.md

 ```
 Alternatively, you can also add them to all your projects at once by adding them to `~/.sbt/0.13/plugins/build.sbt`.

 * That's it!
 Type `notebook` at the sbt prompt, and a browser window should open at the right address.
-This address will also be printed on the command-line.
+This address will also be printed in the console.

 ### Known issues